Wallacoloo/printipi/README.md

 **Prereqs**: install the program "socat".
 Eg `sudo apt-get install socat`

 Because Octoprint prints to a serial-like Linux device-file, and Printipi can take commands from any file-like object, it's possible to create a *virtual* serial port to pipe commands from Octoprint to Printipi.
-This is just what the provided "launch-firmware.sh" file does in the code/firmware folder.
+This is just what the provided "launch-firmware.sh" file does.
 After running that script, a new device should be visible in the Octoprint web interface (a refresh will be required) to which you can connect.

 Supporting Other Architectures
 ========